 In 2018, approximately \$5.5 million was awarded to the SDFA for identifying DACs and their needs, increasing DAC involvement in the three IRWM Regions, and supporting DACs in preparing for upcoming funding opportunities.
-Funding was included for development of a joint Water Needs Assessment for the SDFA, let by the Tri-County FACC.
+In addition to funding nine DAC-led projects in the SDFA, this round of funding included the development of a joint Water Needs Assessment, led by the Tri-County FACC.
 The Tri-County FACC also agreed to share the materials with the County of Orange to allow a cohesive outreach strategy within all of Orange County (which includes watershed management areas outside the SDFA).